-The Jamil Show: Brewing With Style (formerly Can You Brew It): The Jamil Show started as a show where Jamil Zainasheff and John Plise give recipes for brewing to style guidelines.
+The Jamil Show: Brewing With Style (formerly Can You Brew It): The Jamil Show started as a show where Jamil Zainasheff and John Plise gave recipes for brewing to style guidelines.
 When they ran out of styles they changed to Can You Brew It.
 John left to be replaced by Tasty Mc Dole, and in this iteration they interviewed brewers to get the information required to brew clones of commercial beers.
 When they ran out of brewers willing to give them the information they needed, they swapped to Brewing With Style.
-John returned (described in the intro as a "special guest"), and now they discuss styles, what they should taste like and commercial examples.
-Episodes air fortnightly, though it's frequently recorded live in batches of two.
-It's officially on hiatus but possibly canceled.
+John returned (described in the intro as a "special guest"), and they discussed styles, what they should taste like and commercial examples.
+It was cancelled due to Jamil working too much.

-Brew Strong: Hosted by Jamil Zainasheff and John Palmer, it is focused on technical issues, in a more concentrated information format than The Session.
+Brew Strong: Hosted by Jamil Zainasheff and John Palmer, it is focused on technical issues in a more concentrated information format than The Session.
 Episodes were originally archived fortnightly (typically recorded two at a time), though now it's recorded whenever Jamil can find a space in his schedule.

 The Homebrewed Chef: Chef Sean Paxton discussed cooking with beer as well as beer and food pairings.
 It was short lived due to difficulties with Paxton's schedule.

 Dr Homebrew: Hosted by JP, listeners send in beer and have BJCP certified judges taste and give feedback while discussing the beer with the brewer.
 Frequently described on air as an "interactive BJCP Score Sheet".

 The Sour Hour: Jay Goodwin of The Rare Barrel hosts this show that focuses exclusively on sour brewing.
 Updates monthly on Wednesday nights.